-Our principal and Student Wellbeing Coordinator are the first point of contact for child safety concerns or queries and for coordinating responses to child safety incidents.
+Our College Principal, Campus Principals and Assistant Principals are the first point of contact for child safety concerns or queries and for coordinating responses to child safety incidents.

-- The Assistant Principals are responsible for monitoring the school's compliance with the Child Safety Policy.
-Anyone in our school community should approach An Assistant Principal if they have any concerns about the school's compliance with the Child Safety Policy. - The Principal is responsible for informing the school community about this policy, and making it publicly available

-• Other specific roles and responsibilities are named in other child safety policies and procedures, including the Child Safety Code of Conduct, Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures, and Child Safety Risk Register.
+- The College Principal is responsible for monitoring the school's compliance with the Child Safety and Wellbeing Policy.
+Anyone in our school community should approach the College Principal if they have any concerns about the school's compliance with the Child Safety and Wellbeing Policy. - The College Principal is responsible for informing the school community about this policy, and making it publicly available - Other specific roles and responsibilities are named in other child safety policies and procedures, including the Child Safety Code of Conduct, Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures, and Child Safety Risk Register.